What is a share?

 Start investing in areas you already know

 First research areas you understand, for example, the retail sector where you see names that are familiar to you and where you understand how they make money.
-Most platforms will allow you to create model portfolios and watchlist so you can play around and test your knowledge before investing with real money.
+Most platforms will allow you to create model portfolios and watchlists that enable you can play around and test your knowledge before investing with real money.

 The more you read about investing the more you will understand about the subject and this will influence your investment decisions and hopefully, you will see your investments grow.
 Analyse companies and markets and get a feel for how different sectors influence others and be thirsty for knowledge.